vircabading/Uniform-Interface/UniformInterface.md

  # Uniform Interface

-Indicates that the server transfers informtion in a standard format
+Indicates that the server transfers information in a standard format

 # Four Guiding principles of interface are: